jeffli678/cyber262-ctf/README.md

 To deploy a TLS certificate, I recommand using Nginx with Let's Encrypt.

+## Admin page

+Navigate to /admin, use cyber262:cyber262-admin to authenticate.

 ## Check global status

 Navigate to /ctf-status, use cyber262:cyber262-admin to authenticate.